eBay/bascomtask/README.md

    boolean cond = ...
    CompletableFuture f1 = cond ? $.task(new Task1()).compute1(...) : $.task(new Task2()).compute2(...);
 ```
 Sometimes, however, the condition itself must be executed by a task.
-While this can be handled within a nested task,
+While you can compute _cond_ by a _get()_ on
+the task method the produces the boolean condition, that would block until completed, and you may not even want
+the entire conditional block to be executed in the first place.
+That could be avoided by moving the conditional logic
-BascomTask provides a convenience form for this case.
-Suppose we have a task _SomeConditionTask_ with a method that
+itself to its own task, but BascomTask already provides a convenience form for.
+Suppose we have a task
-produces a boolean result, then the following can be applied:
+_SomeConditionTask_ with a method that produces a boolean result, then the following can be applied:

 ```
    CompletableFuture<Boolean> cond = $.task(new SomeConditionTask()).computeCondition(...);